 On Sunday DJ Stormin' Norman will be bringing his Sundae Sermon dance party to St. Nicholas Park (St. Nicholas Avenue and 135th Street) from 1pm to 6pm, mixing disco, funk, soul, hip hop, reggae, and Afro house for the blissed-out crowd.

 All ages are welcome to the free dance-a-thon, which will feature live sets by Stormin' Norman as well as DJ Cosi.
-As part of its tribute to women, special guests will include DJ Sabine Blaizin, percussionist Courtnee Roze, and vocalist Janine "Sugah Lyrics" Lyons.
+As part of a special tribute to women, guests will include DJ Sabine Blaizin, percussionist Courtnee Roze, and vocalist Janine "Sugah Lyrics" Lyons.

 A longtime resident of Harlem who's originally from East London, festival founder Stormin' Norman took part in a short Q&A with The Curious Uptowner to share his thoughts about a decade of Sundae Sermon and the dance party's future:

 What does 10 years of Sundae Sermon mean to you?